094459/blog/content/post/code-whisperer-my-trusted-sidekick.md

 ---

 How are you using these new AI coding assistants like Amazon CodeWhisperer?
-I want to share a quick story about how I am using and finding some success with using these tools, which I hope will encourage you to experiment for yourselves.
+I want to share a quick story about how I am finding some success with using these tools, which I hope will encourage you to experiment for yourselves.

 As I work on new projects, demos, blog posts, I often need to do supporting activities such as creating or cleaning up AWS environments, which I sometimes do by hand but mostly do via the AWS CLI or via Python scripts and boto3.
-I am working on a some demos to show how you can use tools like GripTape, which is a Python framework for AI workflows and pipelines which you can think of as an enterprise grade alternative to LangChain.
+I am working on a some demos to show how you can use tools like Griptape, which is a Python framework for AI workflows and pipelines which you can think of as an enterprise grade alternative to LangChain.
 I needed to delete a bunch of resources in my Amazon Sagemaker environment that I had forgotten to clean up.
 I had a few hundred SageMaker Models that were really distracting me as I love to have clean environments when I start writing new content.

 Typically I might just use the console to clean these up, but there were just too many so I decided to write a quick script to do this.
 In my VSCode I have Amazon CodeWispherer enabled via the AWS Toolkit (check out [this video](https://aws-oss.beachgeek.co.uk/37n) if you want to learn how).
 I thought I would try and use it to create a script to help me automate this.